webcrumbs-community/webcrumbs/core/experiment-1/README.md

+# Experiment purpose
+Dynamic Remote component loaded at runtime

+# Limitations
+- The remote component is loaded client-side, so it's not SSR

+# Installation

 To install and start this repository locally, you need to follow these steps:

 1. Clone the repository to your local machine.